heroku/buildpacks-release-phase/buildpacks/release-phase/README.md

 Other buildpacks can return a [Build Plan](https://github.com/buildpacks/spec/blob/main/buildpack.md#build-plan-toml) from `detect` for Release Phase configuration.

-Configuration defined in an app's `project.toml` takes precedence over this inherited Build Plan configuration.
+The array of `release` commands defined in an app's `project.toml` and the inherited Build Plan are combined into a sequence:
+1. `release` commands inherited from the Build Plan
+2. `release` commands declared in `project.toml`.

+Only a single `release-build` command will be executed during Release Phase:
+* the `release-build` command declared in `project.toml` takes precedence
+* otherwise `release-build` inherited from Build Plan
+* if multiple Build Plan entries declare `release-build`, the last one takes precedence.

-This example sets a `release` & `release-build` commands in the build plan, following the [project configuration](#configuration-projecttoml):
+This example sets a `release` & `release-build` commands in the build plan, using the supported [project configuration](#configuration-projecttoml):

 ```toml
 [[requires]]